List of Formula One World Constructors' Champions: By chassis constructor

-Constructors in bold are competing in the 2023 World Championship.
+Constructors in bold have competed in the 2025 World Championship.

 By engine manufacturer

-Engine manufacturers in bold are competing in the 2023 World Championship.
+Engine manufacturers in bold have competed in the 2025 World Championship.

 By tyres used

-Tyre manufacturers in bold are competing in the 2023 World Championship.
+Tyre manufacturers in bold have competed in the 2025 World Championship.

+The table includes seasons in which a supplier won by default, as the only supplier in the series.
+This applies to Dunlop (4 seasons, 1960 to 1963), Goodyear (7 seasons, 1987 to 1988 and 1992 to 1996), Bridgestone (6 seasons, 1999 to 2000 and 2007 to 2010), and Pirelli (15 seasons, 2011 to 2025).

+Numbers in parentheses indicate championships won as the sole tyre supplier.

 Consecutive titles

 By chassis constructor

 There have been nine constructors who have achieved consecutive wins in the World Constructors' Championship.
 Of those, only Ferrari and Williams have won four sets of consecutive Formula One World Constructors' Championships.

-Constructors in bold are competing in the 2023 World Championship.
+Constructors in bold have competed in the 2025 World Championship.

 By engine manufacturer

-Manufacturers in bold are competing in the 2023 World Championship.
+Manufacturers in bold have competed in the 2025 World Championship.